 When it comes to certain sources, free dirt may be free for a reason—and not a good one.
 Avoid using potentially dangerous soil on your property by avoiding these sources of dirt.

 Road crews are happy to give away the dirt that they dig out of ditches, but it'll usually come with lots of litter, weed seed, and environmental contaminants from all the vehicle traffic.

 Waste Management Plants

 Many sewage treatment facilities have begun to offer free compost, known as biosolids.
 Basically, it's what's left after all the sewage sludge is processed.
-While the process is strictly regulated by both federal and state governments, we are still of the opinion that chemical residues from prescription medications and household cleaners are likely to be present in the compost that you're receiving.
-That's not something we're willing to grow our food in.
+While the process is strictly regulated by both federal and state governments, there may be the possibility that chemical residues from prescription medications and household cleaners are still likely to be present in the compost that you're receiving.
+Don't chance growing your food or plants in problematic dirt.

 Potentially Contaminated Sites

 Old home sites, urban lots, and industrial areas are likely to be contaminated with dangerous levels of heavy metals and hazardous materials, so it's best to pass on any dirt from these places.

 Free fill dirt signs and ads are a bit of a wild card because you really don't know what you're getting, so stick to sources you know and trust.
 That's what makes stopping at a construction site one of your best bets.
 You can see what you're getting, and you know just where it came from.
 If you have any questions about the quality or safety of some dirt that you've been offered, take a soil sample, and have it tested.